Judit Polgár: Top 10 player

 In January 1998, she played in the category XVII event, the Hoogovens in Wijk aan Zee, Netherlands, in which 14 of the world's top grandmasters participated.
 She finished in the middle of the pack, tied for sixth–tenth position with Karpov, Topalov and Jeroen Piket and an even score of 6½ points in thirteen games.
-Polgár handed co-winner Vishwanathan Anand his only loss of the tournament.
+Polgár handed co-winner Viswanathan Anand his only loss of the tournament.
 In June 1998 in Budapest, Polgár played an eight-game match of "action" chess, which is 30 minutes for the entire game, against Anatoly Karpov.
 She won the match 5–3 by winning two games with the remaining ending in draws.
 At the time Karpov was the FIDE World Champion.
 In August 1998, Polgár became the first woman to ever win the U.S. Open, which was held at the Kona Surf Resort in Kailua-Kona, Hawaii.
 She shared the tournament victory with GM Boris Gulko as each scored 8–1.
 Typical of her aggressive style was her victory against GM Georgi Kacheishvili in which she sacrificed her queen for the attack.
 In October 1998, Polgár won the VAM four-grandmaster tournament in Hoogeveen, Netherlands by 1½ points over Jan Timman.
 In November 1998, Polgár played in the Wydra Memorial Rapid chess tournament in Israel.
 She tied for first with Viswanathan Anand as both scored 11½ out of the 14 games.
 Anand won the tournament in a tie-break game over Polgár.

 In the two years since Polgár became the first woman to ever break into the top 10, her rating had dropped.
 Although she was in the top 20, this had the effect of her being invited less frequently to the strongest tournaments.

 In October 1999, Polgár participated in the four-player GM section of the VAM Chess tournament in Hoogeveen, Netherlands.
 Jan Timman led early in the tournament, but Polgár staged a comeback scoring 3 points in the last 4 games to share first place.
 Anatoly Karpov finished in third and Darmen Sadvakasov fourth.

 In January 2000, Polgár had, for her, a disappointing result in a tournament in Pamplona, Spain, which was won by Nigel Short.
 She finished with only 4 points from 9 games, tied for 6–7 place with Jan Timman, who had also played below his rating.
 Polgár had another disappointing result later in the month in the category XVIII tournament in Corus Wijk aan Zee which was won by Kasparov.
-She did not win her first game until the 11th round and finished with 5 points in 13 games, tied with Victor Korchnoi for 11–12 position among the fourteen GMs.
+She did not win a game until the 11th round and finished with 5 points in 13 games, tied with Victor Korchnoi for 11–12 position among the fourteen GMs.
 However, in the European Teams Championship in Batumi, Georgia, also in January, she won the gold medal playing Board 2, scoring 6½–2½.